Photos not uploading to iCloud can be alarming as it can potentially lead to the loss of your precious memories.

-Fixing photos not uploading to iCloud isn’t a cut-and-dried process, though.
-There’s not a definitive answer to know for sure why your photos are not uploading to iCloud.
-It could be your iCloud run out of storage, or maybe poor internet connection or iCloud Photos was disabled.
+Fixing “photos not uploading to iCloud” isn’t a cut-and-dried process, though.
+Unfortunately, there is no definitive answer as to why your photos are not uploading to iCloud.

 2. Activate iCloud Photos

 Your photos will not upload if you have not enabled the iCloud Photo option across your devices.

 - For your iOS device, head to the Settings app.
 Tap on Photos and enable the iCloud Photos feature.